GeorgeMos/MazeRunner/index.md

 }
 ```
 ### Breadth First Search(BFS)
 BFS is also a very simple algorithm.
 It traverses the tree scanning each time all the next available nodes from the current one.
 To do this it utilises a Queue(FIFO).
 The benefit of bfs is that it will always find the shortest path to the end node BUT it is a lot slower compared to dfs if there are more than one available paths.
+The problem with bfs is that when the algorithm finishes there is no path created, the only output is the end node.
+To solve this issue i use the `parrent` variable in the `node` object.